-This Modern Philosopher has learned that Linda and Allen Shapero of Richmond, VA were enjoying a quiet, romantic drink in a quaint Bar Harbor establishment went the attack took place.
+Linda and Allen Shapero of Richmond, VA were enjoying a drink in a quaint Bar Harbor establishment when the attack took place.

-“We were just sitting at our table, minding our own business after an amazing day in Bar Harbor, when the shark just came over and shoved my husband in the shoulder,” Linda explained to me as she dabbed at the tears in her eyes.
-“Allen is not at all a violent man, and he did nothing to instigate the shark’s attack.”
+“We were just sitting at our table, minding our own business after an amazing day in Bar Harbor, when the shark came over and shoved my husband in the shoulder,” Linda explained as she dabbed at the tears in her eyes.
+“Allen is not a violent man, and he did nothing to instigate the shark’s attack.”

 Multiple witness accounts reveal that Allen tried to ignore the shark, but that only made the Great White more belligerent.
 The shark then accused the man of giving him dirty looks all afternoon (which would’ve been impossible since Allen’s back was to the bar where the sharks were seated), and when Allen asked the shark to leave, the beast sucker punched him.